 - One of the key indicators used to measure the Trust's performance; Key Stage 2 pupil outcomes.
-At the end of KS2, the DNEAT gap to national in the key measure of combined attainment in reading, writing and maths closed again, from 9% in 2019 to 8% in 2022.
-This is because standards declined less acutely than those found nationally and in Norfolk.
-Results show that Norfolk was disproportionately affected by COVID with gaps to national in the county widening.
-However, DNEAT's gap continued to narrow. - DNEAT improvements occurred even with the contextual challenges of higher proportions of the more negatively impacted groups of disadvantaged (DNEAT 30%, national 23%) and SEN pupils (DNEAT 18%, national 14% - The proportion of DNEAT pupils attaining the expected standard+ was above the Norfolk average by 3% in writing, maths, and the combined measure for the first time ever.
-The strongest increases in attainment at KS2 were in maths (+4%) followed by writing (+3%) and GPS (+3%).
-These were the key improvement areas identified in the DNEAT Trust Change Plan following 2020/21 analysis.
-This suggests that improvement strategies and targeted professional development have had demonstrably good impact - DNEAT has been able to identify strengths and areas for improvement in relation to pupil outcomes by comparing itself to the national data set that Trust wide adherence to the PiXL assessment system provides - KS4 Overall progress was pleasing.
-Statistically this was the weakest cohort the Trust has ever had complete KS4 where national comparisons were possible (2021 was weaker).
-This was reflective of pupils' lower starting points, this improved progress came with lower headline attainment.
-Although there was a very slight drop in attainment in relation to performance at Key Stage 4 there was improved progress 8 measures for the third year running which was the best ever. - Providing support to an increasing range of schools through our associate membership/try before you buy scheme, and also earlier support to those schools due to join the Trust or new to the Trust - Strengthened our school improvement, central finance and operational teams by making excellent appointments - Continuing to build a strong self improving school system across the Trust by systematically investing in effective Joint Practice and Development, that was delivered flexibly throughout the pandemic.
-The use of technology and a blend of delivery tools allowed effective development of staff to continue, with 94% attendance at key events over the year.
+At the end of KS2, attainment in the combined measure of reading, writing and maths improved by +1% to 53%.
+The difference to the national average diminished to -6%.
+Attainment is now +2% above the Norfolk average. - The attainment of DNEAT's disadvantaged pupils improved at both KS2 and KS1 narrowing the gap to the national. - There were notable improvements at the end of KS1 in the combined measure (+2%), in phonics (+4%) and GLD for reception aged children (+3%).
+The gaps to national were reduced in all but phonics where the same difference remains. - DNEAT improvements occurred even with the contextual challenges of higher proportions of the more negatively impacted groups of disadvantaged (DNEAT 30%, national 23%) and SEN pupils (DNEAT 18%, national 14%) - The current DNEAT figure of 92% of schools Ofsted good or better is now 5% higher than the East of England average and 4% higher than the national average for all schools.
+It is 11% higher than the East of England average and 10% higher than the national average for all academies.
+(Nationals from January 2023) - Providing support to an increasing range of schools through our associate membership/try before you buy scheme, and also earlier support to those schools due to join the Trust or new to the Trust - Strengthened our school improvement, central finance and operational teams by making excellent appointments - Continuing to build a strong self improving school system across the Trust by systematically investing in effective Joint Practice and Development, that was delivered flexibly throughout the pandemic.
+The use of technology and a blend of delivery tools allowed effective development of staff to continue.